Meet Albert B. Prescott: The Rebel Who Reimagined Pharmacy Education

 Prescott championed the University’s vision with unwavering conviction.
 And just four years later, in 1876, the Board of Regents officially established the School of Pharmacy, appointing Prescott as its very first dean.
 But Dean wasn’t just a title – it was a turning point.

 Prescott firmly believed that pharmacists should be trained in basic science and objective evidence, not simply by shadowing a mentor.
 At the time, this belief was considered radical.
 He was criticized, dismissed and even ostracized by professional circles.
-He pursed, nonetheless.
+He persisted, nonetheless.

 Science Wins – And So Does Michigan